 We offer a large format poster printing service with various options for stock and size.
-Poster requests tend to take 24 hours.
-Save your poster as a PDF and email it to email@example.com specifying your paper choice (matt/gloss/satin) and size choice (A2/A1/A0).
+Poster requests take a minimum of 24 hours.
+Save your poster as a PDF and email it to firstname.lastname@example.org specifying your paper choice (matt/gloss/satin) and size choice (A2/A1/A0).
 Please contact us if you require alternative stocks/sizes.

 Any tutors/staff wishing to charge student project posters to a re-charge code should contact email@example.com.
 We will ask for a list of the student’s names and a re-charge code.
 Please note that we may ask for extended lead times depending on the amount of posters.